-Corporate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
+Corpo orate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
 We have disclosed We have NOT followed the recommendation in full for the whole of the period above.
-We have disclosed 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity. the fact that we follow this recommendation: in our Corporate Governance Statement OR at this location: an explanation why that is so in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.6 A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively. the fact that we follow this recommendation: in our Corporate Governance Statement OR at this location: Insert location here an explanation why that is so in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable PRIN CIPLE 3 - ACT ETHICALLY AND RESPONSIBLY 3.1 A listed entity should:(a) have a code of conduct for its directors, senior executives and employees; and(b) disclose that code or a summary of it. our code of conduct or a summary of it: in our Corporate Governance Statement AND at this location: www.amcil.com.au/Corporate-Governance.aspx location here an explanation why that is so in our Corporate Governance Statement PRIN CIPLE 4 - SAFEGUARD INTEGRITY IN CORPORATE REPORTING 4.1 The board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (2) is chaired by an independent director, who is not the chair of the board, and disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met [If the entity complies with paragraph (a):] the fact that we have an audit committee that complies with paragraphs (1) and (2): in our Corporate Governance Statement OR at this location: Insert location here and a copy of the charter of the committee: at this location: www.amcil.com.au/Other-Committees.aspx Insert location here an explanation why that is so in our Corporate Governance Statement
+We have disclosed 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity. the fact that we follow this recommendation: in our Corporate Governance Statement OR at this location: Insert location here an explanation why that is so in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.6 A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively. the fact that we follow this recommendation: X in our Corporate Governance Statement OR at this location: Insert location here an explanation why that is so in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable PRIN CIPLE 3 - ACT ETHICALLY AND RESPONSIBLY 3.1 A listed entity should:(a) have a code of conduct for its directors, senior executives and employees; and(b) disclose that code or a summary of it. our code of conduct or a summary of it: X an explanation why that is so in our Corporate Governance Statement PRIN CIPLE 4 - SAFEGUARD INTEGRITY IN CORPORATE F REPORTING 4.1 The board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (2) is chaired by an independent director, who is not the chair of the board, and disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met [If the entity complies with paragraph (a):] the fact that we have an audit committee that complies with paragraphs (1) and (2): X an explanation why that is so in our Corporate Governance Statement